Drumless backing tracks are a great and convenient way to practice drumming while having a lot of fun.

-There is no better and more convenient way to work on your drumming skills but to use backing tracks.
-In the past, drummers were often neglected, so finding enough quality audio and video materials was a real struggle.
+Finding enough quality audio and video materials used to be quite a struggle for drummers.
 Fortunately, things are much better these days.
-As the drummers’ community is growing, everything is becoming more and more convenient.
-Tons of lesson can be found on various websites, including plenty of hi-quality drumless backing tracks.
+Tons of lessons can be found on various websites, including plenty of hi-quality drumless backing tracks.

 Here is a list of some websites with drum backing tracks you should check: